Security and defence partnerships of the European Union: List of partnerships

+Background

-Rather than concluding treaties or alliances with external partners, the European Union's approach towards security and defence has mostly been focused towards what has proven to be a slow and gradual internal consolidation since the 1950s.
+Rather than concluding treaties or alliances with external partners, the European Union's approach towards security and defence has been a slow and gradual internal consolidation since the 1950s.
 For example, in the early post-war period, the Western Union and the European Defence Community both failed and were cannibalized by NATO.
-An initial impetus towards foreign policy coordination was brought about by the European Political Cooperation, which was replaced by the Common Foreign and Security Policy pillar in 1993.
-The European Security Strategy was launched in 2003, and was replaced by an updated European Union Global Strategy in 2016.
-The Treaty of Lisbon introduced the Common Security and Defence Policy, which, among other things, established a mutual defence clause between EU countries for the very first time.
+An initial impetus towards foreign policy coordination was brought about by the European Political Cooperation, which was replaced by the Common Foreign and Security Policy in 1993.
+Under this, the European Security Strategy was launched in 2003, and was replaced by an updated European Union Global Strategy in 2016.
+The Treaty of Lisbon introduced the Common Security and Defence Policy, which established a mutual defence clause between EU countries for the first time.